 - Flexible Payment Options

-In the mid range price tier you are likely to invest more in a golf simulator set up and likely be looking at costs of upwards of $5000 to get exactly what you are looking for.
+In the mid range price tier you are likely to invest more in a golf simulator set up for your home and likely be looking at costs of upwards of $5000 to get exactly what you are looking for.

 In the more expensive price range you will find the kind of golf simulators that you typically find at specialized golf simulator venues.
 These kind of setups are more turn key, cover a larger space and offer detailed statistics with a wide range of golf courses to choose from.